top of page

 Kohl as a smoky liner adds dramatic flair

-Most kohl is created from ground stibnite.
+In the ancient world most kohl is created from ground stibnite.
 Galena is also used for this purpose.
 Galena is a main lead ore, and antimony has a sociable nature friendly with many metals including lead.
+Today's kohl is made without the lurking toxins of these rocks.

 Compounds of stibnite and antimony are known in ancient trade, as ore or powdered for use as medicine and cosmetics.
 To make kohl, galena or stibnite is ground to a powder.
 This is mixed with a binder such as copper oxide, gum resins, oils or animal fats.